Specialized Parental Alienation Course

 Suzanne Dircks, M.A., LMHC, is a licensed mental health counselor with 44 years of experience in child custody cases, over 1,000 Guardian ad Litem investigations, and a private practice in Tacoma specializing in families navigating separation.

-As a former Guardian ad Litem, Suzanne has investigated cases involving parental alienation from the child’s perspective, the legal system’s perspective, and the targeted parent’s perspective.
+As a former Guardian ad Litem, Suzanne has investigated cases involving parental alienation from the child’s perspective, the legal system’s perspective, and the alienated parent’s perspective.

 Suzanne Dircks, M.A., LMHC